 The AbbottWMM Wanda Age Group World Rankings comprise a one-year qualifying period during which athletes in nine separate age groups can compete in marathons across the world to earn ranking points.

-The third edition of the Rankings began on January 1 2021 and is scheduled to conclude on December 31.
+The third edition of the rankings ended on December 31, 2021.
+Qualified runners from that edition will compete in the 2022 championship in London on October 2.
+The fourth edition of the Rankings began on January 1 2022 and is scheduled to conclude on December 31.

 The rankings cover age groups from 40 to 80+ for men and women as follows: